From integrals to combinatorial formulas of finite type invariants -- a case study: Introduction

 \subsection{From integrals to combinatorial formulas}

 An interesting property of the Gauss linking number integral \eqref{eq:lk-number-integral} is that it easily converts to a combinatorial formula for $\operatorname{lk}(L_1,L_2)$.
 Indeed, \eqref{eq:lk-number-integral} is an integral expression for the degree of the Gauss map $h_{12}$.
-Therefore, whenever $L$ has a regular planar projection\footnote{i.e. with transverse double crossings.} (onto the plane orthogonal to $N=(1,0,0)$), the local degree formula \cite{Hatcher:2002} applied to the Gauss map parametrized by $h_{12}:(s,u)\xrightarrow{L} (L_1(s),L_2(u))$ and the regular value $N$, yields a signed crossing count formula for $\operatorname{lk}(L_1,L_2)$:
+Therefore, whenever $L$ has a regular planar projection\footnote{i.e. with transverse double crossings.} (onto the plane orthogonal to\footnote{we just need any fixed direction vector, w.l.o.g. we choose $N$ (the {\em North})} $N=(0,0,1)$), the local degree formula \cite{Hatcher:2002} applied to the Gauss map parametrized by $h_{12}:(s,u)\xrightarrow{L} (L_1(s),L_2(u))$ and the regular value $N$, yields a signed crossing count formula for $\operatorname{lk}(L_1,L_2)$:

 $\operatorname{Cross}(L)$ is the set of overcrossings, $L_2$ over $L_1$.

 It is a classical argument, c.f. \cite[p.
 41]{Bott-Tu:1982}, that the combinatorial formula \eqref{eq:lk-crossing-count} can be obtained directly from the integral \eqref{eq:lk-number-integral}, by replacing the area form $\omega$ on $S^2$ (the generator of $H^2(S^2)$) with a unit area bump form $\eta_N$, supported on an $\varepsilon$--disk $D^2_\varepsilon\subset S^2$, centered at the regular value $N$ of $h_{12}$, i.e.